tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 While each team is working on its own projects, it is most likely that a portion of their code is shared.
 Following the DRY (Don't Repeat Yourself) principle, it is best to refactor those shared portions into libraries.

-We have found that, in Python, there is no significant difference between projects and libraries: they are Python packages.
+In Python, there is no significant difference between projects and libraries: they are Python packages.
 Because of that, we make no difference between the two.
 However, for the sake of clarity, we split the monorepo structure into two top-level folders, one for projects and one for libraries: